 - Level: Level 5 (SCQF level 11)

 - Typically Offered: Semester 1

 This course will introduce students to key issues in brain imaging, namely: mechanisms of generation of EEG-MEG signals, topographical distribution, relation between evoked magnetic fields and electric potentials, relationship to cognition; physical basics of Magnetic Resonance imaging (anatomical images, gradients, RF); basics of functional MRI - blood oxygenation contrast (BOLD, neurophysiological basis, neuronal responses, local field potentials, etc); basics of fMRI experimental design (block design, event related design, adaptation); recent advances in recording and analysing EEG and fMRI signals simultaneously; application of brain imaging to clinical cases; recent advances in understanding the brain-behaviour relationship by non-invasive transcranial brain stimulation

 Requirements of Entry

 Typically a 2:1 honours degree in psychology or related discipline.

 For the MSc Brain Sciences, at least a second class (2:2) honours degree in neuroscience, physiology, psychology or acceptable equivalent(s).

-One piece of coursework (100%, 3,500 words).
-Either a critical review on brain imaging methods with a topic to be chosen from a list of questions or an essay on how the student would adapt their research project to a different imaging technique than they plan to use.
+One piece of coursework (100%, 3000 words).
+Either a critical review on brain imaging methods with a topic to be chosen from a list of questions set by the course team, or a critical evaluation on the means of adapting a research project, or published research, in order to be addressed in a different imaging technique than originally performed.